ericwnelson84/aws-bootcamp-cruddur-2023/README.md

 - Every layer from the VPC to the ECS Service were deployed with cloudformation

-- Use pull request from main to prod branch to start the Codepipeline build and deploy - This is for the backend container only
+- BACKEND: Use pull request from main to prod branch to start the Codepipeline build and deploy for the flask backend

-- Use a custom ruby sync script to update the frontend code in s3.
+- FRONTEND: Use a custom ruby sync script to update the frontend code in s3.
 Use ./bin/frontend/sync script.
 Before running the sync script we need to build using ./bin/frontend/build script.
 It could take a few minutes for the cloudfront distribution to invalidate and update with the new code
-- Cloudformation used to build the custom VPC, cluster, Service, DB, and CICD

 ![Cruddur Architecture](assets/cruddur-architecture.jpg)